rafftre/zit/README.md

 ### Architecture
 The code is structured into layers, with the higher levels depending on the lower ones.
 Each level corresponds to a Zig package with the following structure (from highest to lowest).
+- Core Objects:
+  - `lib/model.zig` — Commonly data structures.
+- Core logic:
+  - `lib/*.zig` — Implementation of commands and rules.
+- Adapters and infrastructure:
+  - `lib/index.zig` — Handling of the Git index file format.
+  - `lib/helpers.zig` — Helpers and common code used throughout the application.
+  - `lib/storage.zig` — Management of Git repositories and object databases.
 - Entry-points:
-  - `cli` — CLI commands.
+  - `cli/*.zig` — CLI commands.
   - `lib.zig` — library access interface.
-- Adapters and infrastructure:
-  - `lib/index` — Handling of the Git index file format.
-  - `lib/storage` — Management of repositories and object databases.
-- `lib` — Git logic and rules.
-- `lib/model` — Git core objects, commonly data structures.
-- `lib/helpers` — Helpers and common code used throughout the application.

 ### Limitations
 - Object names must be used in full length, i.e. 40 characters hash are needed to identify objects.